erlware/erlcron/README.md

 erlcron:multi_set_datetime(Nodes, DateTime).
 ```

-The application cron can be pre-configured throught environment variables
+The application cron can be pre-configured through environment variables
 in the config file that all applications can load in the Erlang VM start.
 The app.config file can be as follow: